0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 1. Now that we have synced the client, the input-note imported from the faucet should have a `commit-height` confirming it exists at the rollup level:

       ```shell
-      miden input-notes -l
+      miden notes -l
       ```

 2. You should see something like this:

       ![Viewing commit height info](../../img/get-started/commit-height.png)

-3. Find your account and note id by listing both `accounts` and `input-notes`:
+3. Find your account and note id by listing both `accounts` and `notes`:

       ```shell
       miden account -l
-      miden input-notes -l
+      miden notes -l
       ```

 4. Consume the note and add the funds from its vault to our account using the following command: